ExploreWilder/qmapshack/README.md

 Next to all dependencies you need a working GIT, g++ and cmake installation to compile QMapShack on your computer.
+For Debian-based OS:

+	sudo snap install cmake
+	sudo apt install qttools5-dev qtwebengine5-dev libgdal-dev libroutino-dev libquazip5-dev libalglib-dev doxygen

 Clone and compile the code base by:

         git clone https://github.com/Maproom/qmapshack.git QMapShack
         cd QMapShack